Contact Us

 Do the math on your current pipeline.
 If you have $3M in pipeline against a $1M target (3x coverage), and you close at the market average of 19%, you will book $570,000.
 You will miss your target by 43%.

 This isn't just a "bad quarter."
 This is a structural failure of the heuristics we use to run revenue organizations.
-Founders and Sales VPs are currently staring at "healthy" pipelines that are actually graveyards of zombie deals—opportunities that aren't closed-lost, but certainly aren't closed-won.
+Founders and Sales VPs are currently staring at "healthy" pipelines that are actually graveyards of stale deals—opportunities that aren't closed-lost, but certainly aren't closed-won.
 They are "stalled," and they are killing your forecast accuracy.

 The danger isn't that you don't have enough leads; it's that you have the wrong kind of coverage.
 You are measuring volume when you should be measuring velocity.

-The "Zombie Pipeline" Phenomenon
+The "Stale Pipeline" Phenomenon

 Why has the win rate collapsed?
 It isn't necessarily that sales teams have gotten worse.
 It's that the definition of an "opportunity" has degraded.
 In an effort to manufacture the 3x coverage the board demands, sales leaders have incentivized reps to hoard deals.

-We call this the Zombie Pipeline.
+We call this the Stale Pipeline.
 These are deals that have pushed their close date more than three times.
 They have no next steps confirmed in writing.
 They are waiting on a "budget committee" that hasn't met in six months.

 When you pressure a sales team for "coverage," they will give you coverage.
 They will keep dead deals in stage 3 to avoid the tough conversation about an empty funnel.
 This creates a false sense of security that persists exactly until week 10 of the quarter, when the excuses start.